smiths/swhs/Program/CCode/Testing/src/README.md

 FaultyInput is a directory containing input files used by invalidInputTest.c.

-compareFortran is a directory containing output files used by compareFortranTest.c, and their corresponding input files.
+compareFortran is a directory containing output files, from the Fortran implementation, used by compareFortranTest.c, and their corresponding input files.

-compareMatlab is a directory containing output files used by compareMatlabTest.c, and their corresponding input files.
+compareMatlab is a directory containing output files, from the Matlab implementation, used by compareMatlabTest.c, and their corresponding input files.

-compareSolvers is a directory containing output files used by compareSolversTest.c, and their corresponding input files.
+compareSolvers is a directory containing output files, from the ARKode implementation, used by compareSolversTest.c, and their corresponding input files.

+inputFiles is a directory containing the input files for the C implementation which are used to generate output files for compareFortranTest.c, compareMatlabTest.c, and compareSolverTest.c.

 test_runners is a directory containing the source files that will run all of the tests contained in this directory.